nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

     - Level 2 - Replace Revive with Inferno or FirePillar - Inferno or FirePillar
     - Level 1 - Replace TurnBlue with Revive
   - Marcy
-    - Level 2 - Heal All / Heal All / Brace
+    - Level 2 - Heal All / Heal All / Brace / IceBlast (If you're scared for your Life)
+    - Level 3 (If you're only scared for your life) - IceBlast
     - Level 1 - TurnRed / Strengthen / EagleEye / WeakMinded / WeakMinded / Genius
     - Level 4 to Level 6 (Add Level 3 too if Marcy is below 20 Magic) - IceBlast
     - Level 7 - FrogPrince